microsoft/purview-data-governance-masterclass/Lab-03 - Managing Data Sources.md

 ![Data Source Onboarding Process](./assets/data-source-onboarding-process.png)

-Before you leave, review this section again to understand what is required as your organization onboards new data sources or scales Purview across the enterprise.
+Before you leave, review this section again to understand what is required as your organization connects new data sources or scales Purview across the enterprise.

 👉 [Continue: Lab 4](./Lab-04%20-%20Business%20Domains%20and%20Terms.md)